richchapler/AzureSolutionsDocumentation/docs/curricula/SQL_ConfigurationOptimization.md

 ##### Prepare Sample Data

-- Click "New Query" and execute:
+- Create a new database:
     ```sql
     CREATE DATABASE trainingdb;
     USE trainingdb;